Non-Contradiction/autodiffr/examples/autodiffr_intro.md

-**Important** And also pay attention that for the optimization to have any effect, `x` must be given and must have the same shape of the potential input(s).

-And we can see that the optimized gradient function also gives the correct result.
+**Important** And also pay attention that for the optimization to have any effect, `x` must be given and must have the same shape of the potential input(s). **Important** And also pay attention to the correctness of the optimized gradient function.
+Here we can see that the optimized gradient function also gives the correct result.

 And then we can use package `microbenchmark` to check the effect of `use_tape` and also compare it with the numeric approximation from